 If you don't meet the requirements, we'll take extra care to look at your letters of reference and grades, life experiences and writing samples to determine whether or not you would be able to complete the program.

-Your personal statement is an important way for us to get to know a little more about you and decide whether our program will be a good fit for you.
+Your personal statement is an important way to specify which degree program you seek and why.
+It also provides us an opportunity to also get to know a little more about you and decide whether the program you seek to be admitted to is a good fit for you.
 Use your personal statement to tell us about your experiences that you feel will contribute to your success in the program, but which may not be evident from your transcripts.

 Please make your statement as professional as possible (e.g.: A person’s desire to be an archaeologist when they were a child is perhaps less relevant than what has happened in their more recent history that has made them decide to pursue a graduate degree in Anthropology.)